mrbracchi/Awesome-ID/README.md

 ### Captions
 [Rev](https://www.rev.com/)- Rev’s speech-to-text solutions offer unmatched accuracy.
 Whether you’re a small business, a Fortune 500 company, or something in between, Rev helps maximize the value of your content, make your brand more accessible, and grow your audience.

+### Text-To-Speech
+[Well Said Labs](https://wellsaidlabs.com/)- With WellSaid, you and your team can create voiceover for all your digital content.
+All it takes is one click.
+Pick from a range of voice avatars to find the perfect fit for your production.
+Create voiceover straight from your script, with one or many voices.
+Share projects and files with team members for feedback and co-production.
+AI for good.
+Technology should be empowering, engaging, and fair to all people.
+Through consent and transparency in data usage, we build secure systems that protect user privacy.
+We strive to hold ourselves accountable for the algorithms we deploy, and we uphold the principles of the Hippocratic Oath.